Associate | Established: 2001 | Associate since 2012

 SMO 7: International Financial Reporting Standards

 The OHADA AUDCIF revised the SYSCOHADA, namely the OHADA general accounting plan, as well as the consolidated and combined accounting rules to serve as a single accounting reference in all OHADA member states.
 The OHADA AUDCIF became effective on January 1, 2018, for individual accounts and on January 1, 2019, for consolidated accounts.
-The SYSCOHADA continue to differ from the International Financial Reporting Standards (IFRS) and are generally applied by small and medium-sized entities (SMEs); however, the AUDCIF now requires that listed companies and companies seeking financing in a public capital market apply IFRS in consolidated statements.
+The SYSCOHADA are generally applied by small and medium-sized entities (SMEs); however, the AUDCIF now requires that listed companies and companies seeking financing in a public capital market apply IFRS in consolidated statements.
 All other companies are permitted but not required to use IFRS.

 The institute played a key role in advocating for the convergence of SYSCOHADA with IFRS and supporting the CNC-OHADA’s work in issuing the 2017 regulations.
 ONECCA Togo assisted the Conseil National de la Comptabilité (CNC) of Togo—the national body which reports to the OHADA—and the Togolese Ministry of Finance to review, compare, and analyze the SYSCOHADA and IFRS.

 In addition, ONECCA-Togo has been raising awareness of IFRS amongst its members since 2015 while also providing trainings on the implementation of SYSCOHADA.
-However, with the passage of the AUDCIF, the institute reports that it will hold trainings on the new law and work to support members with the implementation of IFRS.
+Now, the institute offers trainings on IFRS to support members with the implementation.
+In 2024, ONECCA-Togo emphasized IFRS training regarding bank’s financial statements.

 Disclaimer